projectcontour/contour/design/jwt-verification-design.md

 Contour will validate the contents of `spec.virtualhost.jwtProviders` and `spec.routes.jwtProvider` if present, and will configure the JWT authentication filter on the HTTP Connection Manager for the relevant virtual host.
 Contour will also add a CDS cluster for the remote JWKS, as required by [the Envoy configuration](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/jwt_authn/v3/config.proto#envoy-v3-api-msg-extensions-filters-http-jwt-authn-v3-remotejwks).

+JWT verification will only be supported for TLS-enabled virtual hosts because (a) JWTs generally should not be transmitted in cleartext; and (b) all plain HTTP virtual hosts share a single HTTP Connection Manager & associated filter config, which creates challenges when configuring different JWT verification providers and rules for different virtual hosts.
+This constraint *may* be revisited at a later date if a compelling use case is identified.

 ## Detailed Design
 The detailed structure of the new fields is shown via YAML below: